Ireland-Scotland 2013 - Rock of Cashel & Dromoland Castle

 Cistercian Abbey ruin weathered Celtic cross

-note - Oops, I learned later that permission from a parent is required (in the EU) before photographing their children, which maybe explains the look on the Mom's face.
-But what a setting !
+note - Oops, I learned later on this trip that permission from a parent is required (in the EU) before photographing their children.

-Dromoland Castle is near Ennis & Shannon Airport, where Mary had to fly out the next morning.
+Dromoland Castle is not far from Ennis & Shannon Airport, where Mary had to fly out the next morning.
 Doris & Paul stayed Saturday night at the Castle (it was a Paul surprise) while Mary & I drove to a B&B in Ennis, having seen the first half of the hurling championship between Counties Cork & Clare in the Castle bar.
+I admit to not watching it but at halftime the game was tied, when we left.

-When we arrived in Ennis, Mary and I knocked on the B&B door around 5 pm, and the owner's stand-in host was beside himself, a total basket case, barely able to talk, because County Clare was ahead, with only a few minutes left in the game.
+When we arrived in Ennis, we knocked on the B&B door around 5 pm, and the owner's stand-in host was beside himself, a total basket case, hyper-ventilating & barely able to talk !
+He said County Clare was ahead, with only a few minutes to go and invited us in.

-We saw the last 2 minutes on TV and County Clare put the game away with a minute or so to go & held on to win, 27 to 23.
-L
+We saw the last 3 minutes on TV and County Clare put the game away with a minute or so to go, 27 to 24.

-The host once calmed down said the B&B owner Mary was at the National match in Dublin, a two hour drive away.
-He said he knows almost all of the players on the County Clare team, because they are locals, many being firemen.
+The host, once calmed down, said the B&B owner Mary & her son were at the National match in Dublin, a two hour drive away.
+He said he knows almost all of the players on the Clare team, because they are locals, many being firemen.
+The MVP of the game has been a long time best friend of the owner's son, and attends College with him at Cork.

-The town blew up and when Mary and I drove downtown to a dinner spot, three minutes away, we were surrounded by a sea of sports-crazed revelers, hanging out of car windows, screaming, with horns blaring.
+The town blew up as Mary & I drove downtown to a dinner spot, three minutes away.
+We were surrounded by a sea of sports-crazed revelers, hanging out of car windows, screaming, with horns blaring.

-Once inside the subdued-noise restaurant, Mary and I toasted to our good fortune to have made it to Ireland, the land of our ancestors.
-We enjoyed great food & shared a bottle of red wine.
+Inside the subdued-noise restaurant, we toasted to our good fortune to have made it to Ireland, the land of our ancestors.
+We had great food & shared a bottle of red wine.

 Doris & Mary on Saturday afternoon lodging since the 1500's